Country Profile India

 India

-India is the world’s fifth largest economy and overtook China as the world’s most populated country in 2023.
-Growth, creditworthiness and business climate indicators are above the emerging and developing Asian average.
+The stock market has climbed to be the fourth largest by market capitalisation in early 2024.
+Economic growth, creditworthiness and business climate indicators are above the emerging and developing Asian average.
 But per capita income lags most regional peers.

 Economic outlook

 India’s longer-term outlook remains robust.
-The IMF projects growth to average more than 6.5% per annum over 2024-27, supported by the government’s reform agenda and ongoing investment in infrastructure that enhances economic development.
+The IMF projects growth to average more than 6% per annum beyond 2025, supported by the government’s reform agenda and ongoing investment in infrastructure that enhances economic development.
 The government's production-linked incentive scheme offers financial incentives to boost domestic manufacturing, lift foreign direct investment, support labour reform and create a 'bad bank' to manage financial issues.
 The privatisation of state-owned enterprises through the National Monetisation Pipeline (of public entities) should support the government’s balance sheet while also helping foster higher competitiveness and productivity.
 In general, India's youthful demographics, burgeoning consumer class, ongoing urbanisation, increasing infrastructure investment and the digitalisation and formalisation of its economy will sustain growth over the longer term.
+The country’s push towards green energy through solar power also offers growth opportunities in new industries.

-Robust GDP growth over the past couple of years helped GDP per capita rise to around US$2,500 in 2022.
-Ongoing solid GDP growth, lower income taxes and increasing infrastructure development should help create jobs and lift incomes to above US$3,500 in 2027, according to IMF projections.
+Robust GDP growth over the past couple of years helped GDP per capita rise to around US$2,600 in 2023.
+Ongoing solid GDP growth and increasing infrastructure development should help create jobs and lift incomes to US$4,000 by 2028, according to IMF projections.

 Country risk